alexwlchan/alexwlchan.net/src/_drafts/marquee-rocket.md

   </div>
 </div>

-My iMac's display is 218&nbsp;pixels per inch, which means that [if I set this tiny rocket now][wolfram], I'll beat NASA back to the Moon.
+My iMac's display is 218&nbsp;pixels per inch, which means that [if I launch this tiny rocket now][wolfram], I'll beat NASA back to the Moon.
 With a week to spare.

 [tournament]: https://theanglebracket.com